-Please contact the Diversity & Access Office directly if you wish to request a sign language interpreter or other accommodations for a Stanford faculty or staff member, or for a University-sponsored event (i.e. speaker).
+Please contact the D&A Office if you wish to request a sign language interpreter or other accommodations for a Stanford faculty or staff member or a University-sponsored event (e.g., speaker).

 Bay Area Communication Access (BACA)

-American Sign Language, tactile interpreting and CART services available.
+American Sign Language, tactile interpreting and CART services are available.